Chambéry: Others

 The Cistercian Abbey of Hautecombe, founded in 1135, is one of the burial places of the rulers of the House of Savoy.
 Saint Francis de Sales officiated at Notre-Dame de Myans (established before the 12th century).
 Francis I of France went to Notre-Dame de l'Aumône at Rumilly in the 13th century as a pilgrim.
 The Sisters of St Joseph, an order founded at Chambéry in 1812, devotes itself to teaching and charitable work, and today, its members are now spread worldwide.

+The cathedral of Saint Francis of Sales in Chambéry presents one of the best examples of Savoyard trompe-l’oeil paintings and the largest in Europe.
+It also houses an organ listed as a historic monument, as well as an identical replica of the Holy Shroud gifted by the Archbishop of Turin.
+The original had resided in the ducal chapel in Chambéry between 1466 and 1578.

 Chambéry is also the administrative headquarters of the Orchestre des Pays de Savoie.

 Education

 The Savoy Mont Blanc University (a.k.a.
 Chambéry University) is a university founded in 1979 with one campus in Annecy and two around Chambéry.
 It has about 15,000 students.

 Chambéry has a campus of the Arts et Métiers ParisTech (ENSAM) engineering graduate school, which created a research institute in 1994 there.
 It offers doctoral and master programs in the field of mechanical and industrial engineering.

 Chambéry is also home to the INSEEC Business School, a French business school which offers Master in Management – Grande école program educational system.